Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Modeling ion channel as multi-level quantum junction

-The memory kernel of Eq.~(\ref{mk}) characterizes the detailed ion backactions in the ion transport, i.e.~ions tunnel from the ion channel into the ionic solution at time $t$ and then tunnel back into ion channel at time $t'$.
-The noise force of Eq.~(\ref{nf}) is induced by the thermal ions which initially live in the thermal-equilibrium ionic environment.
-The time-convolution equation of motion, i.e.~Eq.~(\ref{eq:QLE}), encapsulates all the ion backaction effect on the ion dynamics in the ion channels.
+This simple dissipative memory kernel is given for the Kv1.2 channel model, because only the coupling strengths $V_{1Ek}$ and $V_{4Ik}$ are nonzero, as specified in Eq.~\eqref{eq:Kv1.2 Hamiltonian}.
+Hence, $\boldsymbol{g}(t,t')$ only contains two nonzero elements,

-Furthermore, both the memory kernel and the noise force are changed by the external time-varying voltage $V_\alpha(t)$ exerted on ionic solutions.
-Based on Eq.~(\ref{memo-noise}), we find that the external time-varying voltage $V_\alpha(t)$ induces an effective time-varying magnetic flux
+These two dissipative memory kernels in the quantum Langevin equation represent the non-Markovian memories describing historical ionic back reactions between the central ion channel region and the extracellular and intracellular ionic solutions, respectively.
+The ionic back reactions characterize the detailed path of ion transport, i.e.~ions tunnel from the ion channel into the ionic solutions at time $t$ and then tunnel back into ion channel at time $t'$.
+The vector expression of the noise force in Eq.~(\ref{eq:QLE}) is also simply given by